Inventoryframework/inventoryframework.github.io/Introduction/FirstSteps/InstallingThePlugin.md

 Everything in the demo folder is designed to be replaced by your assets/Blueprints.
 It is only there so you don’t get any errors on startup.

+!!!
+Important
+It is highly recommended to start making children of any classes you plan on using or modifying -like the inventory component - immediately.
+Blueprints especially, since revision control is very difficult to handle with Blueprints.
+Doing this early will save you a lot of headaches.
+!!!

 ---
 ## Finding the plugin content in your content browser